m-lab/etl/README.md

 and for buffering and annotating.
 This will streamline migration to Gardener driven table selection, column partitioned tables, and possibly future migration to BigQuery loads instead of streaming inserts.

+## Factories

+The TaskFactory aggregates a number of other factories for the elements required for a Task

+* SinkFactory produces a Sink for output.
+* SourceFactory produces a Source for the input data.
+* AnnotatorFactory produces an Annotator to be used to annotate rows.
+* ParserFactory produces a Parser that can parse the Source data.